maemo-leste/maemo-leste.github.io/content/lima-alive-foss-mali-driver.rst

-Excited (once again) at the prospect of having a FOSS Mali driver, we set up `(semi) automatic builds <https://phoenix.maemo.org/job/mesa-binaries/>`_ and ads it to the `lima component of our Maemo Leste Devuan/Debian repository
+Excited (once again) at the prospect of having a FOSS Mali driver, we set up `(semi) automatic builds <https://phoenix.maemo.org/job/mesa-binaries/>`_ and added it to the `lima component of our Maemo Leste Devuan/Debian repository
 <https://maedevu.maemo.org/leste/pool/lima/m/mesa/>`_ of
 lima-mesa, the mesa code that supports lima.
 In our latest update, we stated that, unfortunately, `lima cannot render hildon-desktop yet